codatio/codat-docs/docs/auth-flow/authorize-hosted-link.md

 ---
 title: "Authorize with Hosted Link"
-sidebar_label: Overview
-description: "Choose how to integrate Hosted Link into your authorization flow"
+description: "See how to integrate Hosted Link into your authorization flow"
 unlisted: true
 ---